 - Covers expenses for self, spouse, and dependent children.

 - Your contributions will stop the last day you physically worked in a benefits-eligible position.
 Employees whose benefits-eligible position ends during the plan year have until May 30 of the following year to submit expenses incurred through their last day physically worked in the benefits-eligible position for both dependent care expenses and medical expenses.

 - Please review the Summary Plan Description (PDF), the FSA Summary of Modifications (PDF), and the Wrap Summary Plan Description (PDF) for more eligibility and plan details and consult with Human Resources for specific situations.

-Eligible employees can elect between a minimum of $250 and a maximum of $2,700 in a calendar year on a pre-tax basis for certain health care needs for yourself, your spouse or your dependent children (up to the age of 26).
+As an eligible employee, you can elect between a minimum of $250 and a maximum of $2,750 in a calendar year on a pre-tax basis for certain health care needs for yourself, your spouse, or your dependent children (up to the age of 26).
 Please note that you may not opt for a Medical FSA account if you are participating in an HSA medical plan.

 Dependent Care FSA